divin/random-number-generator/index.md

 ---
-title: work
+title: random number generator
-project: Random Number Generator
-layout: project
+layout: subpage
 ---

+# Random Number Generator

 This small prototype, created with [Godot](https://godotengine.org), shows how to generate reproducible random numbers for the raffle of My Basic Income.
 With a given seed, the draw can be reproduced by any user, making the whole draw process more open to all.
 You can try it out below (WARNING: the experience is best on desktop).